Olivia Blake: Policies and views

-In her maiden speech to Parliament, Blake said that the Sheffield Hallam constituency had a "very long history of social justice", as Robin Hood mythology points to a Yorkshire origin in Loxley.
-She said that Robin of Loxley means she was "not the first person in Sheffield Hallam to stand on a platform of redistributing wealth."

 Blake is a supporter of a "Green New Deal" for the UK, and passionate about the issue of climate change.
 Blake has expressed support for improved transport links for Sheffield to address the climate crisis.
 In 2020, she wrote to the transport secretary asking him to consider the reopening of the Millhouses and Ecclesall station, suggesting it would reduce congestion in the area.
 Alongside Louise Haigh, Blake has launched a campaign to reopen railway stations along the Sheaf Valley line, seeking to reopen Millhouses and Heeley stations, and increase capability at Dore & Totley.

 Blake discussed her experience of having a miscarriage in August 2020 in a parliamentary debate on Baby Loss in November 2020 and called for the three miscarriages rule where support was only offered after this point to be changed.
 This led to draft guidelines which scrapped this to be produced by the Royal College of Obstetricians and Gynaecologists in October 2021.
 She also successfully campaigned to allow one partner to be present at all times with pregnant mothers during the pandemic.

-In March 2021, Blake announced that she had taken on the role of 'species champion' in Westminster Parliament for the threatened hen harrier.
+In February 2022, Blake spoke in Westminster Hall on a debate on Special Educational Needs and Children's Mental Health Services.
+She announced that she was diagnosed with ADHD during the previous year, in addition to previous diagnoses of dyslexia and dyspraxia, and that she was prescribed medication.
+Blake recalled being called "lazy", "distracted" and "in disarray" and criticised the education system's current approach, encouraging support for young people.

+In March 2023, Blake tabled an amendment to the Government's Illegal Migration Bill, to create a "safe passage" visa to give entry clearance to those already in Europe wishing to come to the UK to make an asylum claim.
+Blake said that 'if we want to save lives, ministers need to change their approach, drop the cruel and inhumane deterrence policies, and look at real solutions.'

+In July 2023, she backed changes to the Women's Health Strategy for women who have experienced miscarriage alongside Myleene Klass.

+In response to the Gaza war, Blake called for Labour to back a ceasefire.
+On the day of the vote on the King's Speech, where the SNP tabled an amendment calling for a ceasefire, Blake said that she was 'unable to be in Parliament as [she was] undergoing medical treatment in Sheffield', but that her 'position has been consistent and clear: an immediate ceasefire is the only way to halt the horrific loss of life we have seen in recent weeks'; she clarified that if 'I were able to attend...
+I would absolutely vote for an immediate ceasefire' and that she was 'pained that [she] cannot be there to do so'.

+In November 2024, Blake voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.